-ENC3213 Professional Writing & Communications 3.0 credit hours STA3163 Intermediate Statistics 3.0 credit hours CGS3300 Management Information Systems 3.0 credit hours
+ENC3213 Professional Writing STA3163 Intermediate Statistics CGS3300 Management Information Systems 3.0 credit hours3.0 credit hours3.0 credit hours

-BUSINESS ANALYTICS
+BUSINESS ANALYTICS Bachelor of Arts Degree

 Keiser University's Bachelor of Arts degree in Business Analytics prepares students for a career in Business Analytics, also known as Business Intelligence.
 Students are offered an integrated business and information technology education that is the key driver to ask the right questions to uncover the strategic information needs within organizations, answer these questions by extracting and assessing meaningful data, and clearly communicate the information from the data so that sound decisions can be made.
 The emphasis of this program is on developing students' business, technological, analytical, and communication skills.
 During the application components of this program, students work independently, in groups, and with community organizations to further develop the necessary skills needed for a business analyst.